WangHoi/wanghoi.github.io/kwui/src/authoring/javascript.md

 ### assets/entry.js

-**kwui** ScriptEngine load and run the JavaScript entry javascript: `assets/entry.js`.
+**kwui** ScriptEngine load and run the JavaScript entry file: `assets/entry.js`.
 It shows a `Dialog` with parameters, such as dialog window width, height, and script module path of gui root component.
 ```javascript
 app.showDialog({
 	title: "Hello kwui",